Isaxx11/Isaxx11/README.md

 ### Hi there 👋

-My name is Isabella and I like black people and programming, I also like to sleep and eat a lot of ripe bananas, my interests are to graduate and be economically stable in the future, in addition to learning web development, I like that area of ​​programming.
+My name is Isabella and i like plantains.

 <!--
 **Isaxx11/Isaxx11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.